MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/graphical-mode/index.md

     * Go to **File → Preferences and click Add Repositories...**.
     * Browse for the repository file in the directory where the installer is extracted.

-        If you decompress the IBM MobileFirst Platform Foundation V8.0 .zip file for MobileFirst Server in **mfp_installer_directory** folder, the repository file can be found at **mfp_installer_directory/MobileFirst_Platform_Server/disk1/diskTag.inf**.
+        If you decompress the IBM MobileFirst Foundation V8.0 .zip file for MobileFirst Server in **mfp_installer_directory** folder, the repository file can be found at **mfp_installer_directory/MobileFirst_Platform_Server/disk1/diskTag.inf**.

         You might also want to apply the latest fix pack that can be downloaded from [IBM Support Portal](http://www.ibm.com/support/entry/portal/product/other_software/ibm_mobilefirst_platform_foundation).
 Make sure to enter the repository for the fix pack.
 If you decompress the fix pack in **fixpack_directory** folder, the repository file is found in **fixpack_directory/MobileFirst_Platform_Server/disk1/diskTag.inf**.